NOP-Commander/pt-utilities/README.md

 as the name says it, this is a pretty simple DCA Calculator (file format is LibreOffice or Excel XML)

 ## print-pt-buylog.sh
-simple shell-script which shows all buys from the current logfile of Profit Trailer. i use it from time to time to quickly check all buys my bot did lately.
+simple shell-script i made which shows all buys from the current logfile of Profit Trailer. i use it from time to time to quickly check the buys my bot did lately.

 sample output: